Could Your Period Pain Be Endometriosis?

 A medical condition is less likely to receive the attention of policy makers if it is neglected by the public.
 And as gynaecology professor and member of the endometriosis team at University of Edinburgh, Andrew Horne, notices: “In this context endometriosis has had an inferior place due to a lack of public awareness, despite being as common as diabetes and asthma in women.”

-Throughout the month of March – Endometriosis Awareness Month – many dedicated organizations are advocating for understanding and support with special campaigns and events.
+Throughout the month of March – Endometriosis Awareness Month – many dedicated organisations are advocating for understanding and support with special campaigns and events.

 While it remains imperative to promote research for a cure and more effective treatment, it is also essential that, as a community, we work towards dismantling the problems contributing to delays in diagnosis and care.
 Periods and period pain need to be talked about more often and more openly, unashamedly.
 Not only as a defiant act of empowerment, but as a self-preserving strategy against an attitude that is silently costing women their health.